St-yx/AMNIVUM/README.md

 Each module is a Python asyncio task.
 The shared message queue is the only communication channel.

-*The architecture ist still under heavy Development. architecture is mostly planned and specified.
+*The project ist still under heavy Development.
+Architecture is mostly planned and specified.
 Implementation has started for some Modules.
 Changes can and will happen as the project takes shape.*

 **Current Code: 796 lines Python**